vimich/vimich.github.io/README.md

 To set up a secret, go to your `Repository Settings` page, then select `Secrets`.
 Your secret's name will be used in your workflow to reference the data, and you can place the secret itself in the value.

 To use that secret, you can reference it using the secrets context within your workflow.
-If you had a secret named `PASSWORD`, you could reference that as `${{secret.PASSWORD}}` as in the example below.
+If you had a secret named `PASSWORD`, you could reference that as `${{secret.PASSWORD}}`.

 **Task: Create a job `secret` that runs on a Linux VM and saves the secret you've created to the environment variable `PASSWORD`.**